samventura/programming-essentials/README.md

 # programming-essentials
-A repo for helpful guides, example code, and structure to improve programming knowledge breadth and understanding
+A repo for helpful guides, example code, and structure to improve programming breadth of knowledge and understanding

 ### Helpful Websites